 While acknowledging behaviors and personality are not the same, Carla Diaz, co-founder of Broadband Search, notes “The gap between changing behaviors and using apps to adopt new personality traits isn’t that large, so I think it’s possible up to a point”.
 But she doesn’t think an app could change a personality completely, She adds, “Personality is very complex and is built up over many years due to multiple different factors.
 While using an app might help you to learn new traits, it isn’t going to completely change something so complex.”

 However one defines change, many do see a benefit of using an app.
 “Apps created for the purpose of helping you with things such as mental health, well being, and self care can be a starting point to help change your personality.
 This isn't to say you should expect an overhaul of who you are, but they are made to teach you ways to live your best possible life.
 This could result in some changes to your personality that naturally develop alongside your new self care and mental health routine,” said consultant Alex Magnin.

 “Wellness apps provide tips, tools and training to help you improve, which could bring minor personality adjustments.
 It is still about the effort you put in yourself, and the app acts as a guide, much like a fitness training app doesn't change your body, but provides the tools that can help you work on it.
-At the end of the day though, it comes down to you.”, concluded Vincent DeCastro, president of ABM Agency.
+At the end of the day though, it comes down to you., concluded Brett Downes with Haro Helpers.

 Tina Arnoldi, MA is a marketing consultant and freelance writer in Charleston SC.
 Learn more about her and connect at TinaArnoldi.com